Congee: East Asia

-Mainland China
+China

 By porridge (粥 (zhōu) or 稀飯 (xīfàn) in Standard Chinese), Chinese languages across the south usually mean rice porridge, while in the north it may be cornmeal porridge, proso millet porridge, foxtail millet porridge, or sorghum porridge, reflecting the north–south divide of grain production.

 In northwest Shanxi and Inner Mongolia, fermented rice and millet porridge known as 酸粥 (Jin Chinese: /cjy/) is popular.
 Rice and millet are soaked to allow fermentation, then water is drained to obtain porridge.
 The water is served as a drink, 酸米湯 (Jin Chinese: /cjy/).
 The porridge is eaten with pickles of turnips, carrots, radish or celery.
 When stirred-fried, the porridge is called 炒酸粥 (/cjy/).
 The porridge may also be steamed into solids known as 酸撈飯 (/cjy/).
 While the traditional grain is proso millet, it is mixed with rice when available.
 Many folk idioms of sourness derive from this dish.